-Investment activity in ESG mutual funds and ETFs has grown at a remarkable pace with net flows more than doubling to \$173 billion worldwide in 2019.
-The expansion continued in 2020, with average monthly flows in the first half running 35% higher than the previous year.
+Investment activity in ESG mutual funds and ETFs has grown at a remarkable pace with net flows more than doubling to \$371 billion worldwide in 2020.
+Perhaps even more striking was the fact that ESG strategies accounted for one-half of global long-term fund net flows excluding money market vehicles.
 Although volumes remain greatest in Europe and international cross-border markets, activity is growing much faster in North America.